 It is important to keep your hearing aid clean and dry.
-On a daily basis, clean the hearing aids using a soft cloth or tissue.
-In order to avoid damage due to humidity or excessive perspiration, the use of a drying kit is recommended.
+On a daily basis, clean the hearing aids using a soft

 12.2 Replacing wax filters

 Custom hearing aids may have wax filters that protect against wax and moisture.
 It is recommended that these are changed as needed.